MattSo28/city-transport/README.md

 1. Performance Issue for large cities (e.g. Tokyo), need to look into caching implementation or prerendering major cities
 2. Implementing Pan and Zoom on loaded SVG files

+Next Actions:

+1. Look into options for caching or prerendering files, need to check if storing prerendered svg files is best solution, or other format.
+2. Add function for recoloring rendered maps with preset light mode and dark mode
+3. Explore implementation for pan and zoom on generated maps.
+4. Allow for export to png format